 Common survey formats and questions

 Whatever information you’re after, all you need to do is ask.
-Surveys can help you optimise your offerings, create better customer experiences, and generate more sales.
+Surveys can help you optimize your offerings, create better customer experiences, and generate more sales.
 Plus, you’ll discover bugs or issues affecting your customers’ experiences so you can improve or resolve them.
 You’ll also learn what your business does well, whether customers were thrilled with the service during a recent store visit, or if they’d recommend you to a friend.

 Surveys come in all shapes and sizes depending on the survey tool you use: multiple choice, short answer, scale of 1–5, and more.
 Possible survey formats include: